The Imperfect Self

 He’s quiet for a moment and then says, “Is everything okay?
 You don’t eat cheeseburgers.”

 He laughs.
 “Okay, cheeseburger, fries, and milkshakes?
 What are we celebrating?”

 “I never wanted you to be.”

-I always start with these prompts feeling the linear weight of the straight forward interpretation–a drug rep with all her samples in the wheelie bag, bringing cheeseburgers to the office, prepared to discuss the science behind her samples.
-As I’ve said before; I don’t want the linear story.
+I always start with these prompts feeling the linear weight of the straightforward interpretation–a drug rep with all her samples in the wheelie bag, bringing cheeseburgers to the office, prepared to discuss the science behind her samples.
+As I’ve said before; I don’t want a linear story.
 I want a story that is about something more, a way of viewing the prompt I didn’t expect.